HankB/MQTT_will/README.md

 * Limited unit tests succeed.
 * Runs from command line (Ship it!)
 * requires that broker accept anonymous connections.
 (Not default for Mosquiqitto 2.0)
+* Restart on boot (via Systemd) not presently working.

 ## TODO